 NOTE that you WILL have to change the float needle now and then, perhaps at 30,000 to 60,000 mile intervals, and rechecking adjustment is mandatory at that time...same as a stock carburetor.
-The adjustment of these twin independent float kit units is slightly more time consuming than the simple adjustment method of the stock floats.
+The adjustment of these twin independent float kit units is, as you have seen, more time consuming than the simple adjustment method of the stock floats.

 The lifting of the float bridge to see the exact contacting of the float needle pin plunger end is tricky.
 Certainly, no matter how done, you must be VERY gentle with the fingertip....to see the correct adjustment.....and to NOT distort the brass bridge.
 It might be a lot easier for you to turn the gas on and lift VERY gently to the point the gas JUST shuts off, then lower your finger to the point the gas JUST starts flowing.
 That is the parallel point....or should be.
 Be careful with that bridge.
 It is flimsy, and if you lift at one arm with any real pressure, you can distort it.....and both arms must remain parallel to each other, as well as the final adjustment being parallel to the carburetor body.

-This is UNOFFICIAL: Once in operation, one could turn off the fuel, remove a bowl quickly to avoid excessive fuel getting into the bowl, and the bottom of the BOWL CENTER AREA to the top of the fuel should be very close to 1-5/32".
+10. Once installed and in operation, one can turn off the fuel petcock(s), remove a bowl quickly to avoid excessive fuel getting into the bowl, and the BOTTOM of the BOWL CENTER AREA to the TOP OF THE FUEL should be very close to 1-5/32".
 This was for a 40 mm Bing CV carburetor.
 I have not checked a 32 mm.
 When I do, will post it here.

 Copyright, 2014, R. Fleischer